ollef/ollef.github.io/site/posts/speeding-up-sixty.md

 is to write a faster lexer that's separate from the parser, and then make the parser work on the list of tokens that the lexer spits out.

-This turned out to be a great idea:
+This turns out to be a great idea:

 |                          | Time    | Delta |
 |--------------------------|--------:|------:|